dotnetappdevni/BookManager/README.md

     "Password": "Test12345!@"
   },
   ```

+  This is my own mail server on my own .net hosting so it should
+  work unless you need your security team to allow it.

+  The host company is called smarterasp.net

   This will send a activation link email to your email.
   If your company firewall is strong please amend these